AlexSacMorane/AlexSacMorane/README.md

 - 👋 Hi, I’m @AlexSacMorane
-- 👀 I’m interested in Geomechanics
+- 👀 I’m interested in Geomechanics and Numerial simulations
 - 🌱 I’m currently learning at Duke University, NC, USA and UCLouvain, Belgium under the supervision of Manolis Veveakis (Duke) and Hadrien Rattez (UCL).
 - 📫 How to reach me : as1010@duke.edu / alexandre.sac-morane@uclouvain.be